neicnordic/neic.no/_posts/2019-12-10-fair-data-course.md

 ---
-title: "FAIR Data Stewardship course in Uppsala"
+title: "FAIR Data Stewardship course"
 summary: "We invite you to the third Nordic course on "FAIR Data Stewardship”, hosted and sponsored by NeIC, SNIC & SND in Sweden.
 The event takes place in Uppsala at the turn of March and April 2020."
 photo: "/assets/images/latest-news-13-water.jpg"
 ---

 FAIR Data Stewardship course
 ===============================